The $75,000 GST Threshold: When You Must Register

 - Overseas income in some circumstances

-So if you're a freelance designer earning $70,000 from clients and $8,000 from renting out a room in your house (residential rent — input-taxed), your GST turnover is $70,000.
+So if you're a freelance designer earning $70,000 from clients and $8,000 from renting out a room in your house (residential rent, which is input-taxed),, your GST turnover is $70,000.
 The rental income doesn't count.
 You're under the threshold.

 If you earn $70,000 from design clients and $8,000 from selling stock photography online, your GST turnover is $78,000.
 You must register.